usgs/wdfn-blog/content/WDFN_tech_stack_spring_2022.md

 On premise, server configuration is managed in a variety of ways, but application configuration is mostly managed using [Ansible](https://www.ansible.com/) and [Jenkins](https://www.jenkins.io/).

 ### Monitoring
-*writing more here!*

 Monitoring is an area that we are rapidly learning about.
-We rely heavily on CloudWatch dashboards,
+For our modernized, cloud native tools, we currently rely heavily on dynamically created Cloudwatch dashaboards, but know that we have a lot more work to do as we work toward building resiliant, observable systems.
+Watch for future posts about more changes as we move forward.